Scripped/TheonlyIcebear-Didnt-Steal/README.md

 # TheonlyIcebear-Didnt-Steal
-Proof that this guy made the original
+Proof that this guy made the original, and I'm very sorry for accusing you like that.
+I should have done more research.

 # Creation Dates